sceccotti89/Distributed-File-System/README.md

 ## Introduction

-// TODO manca questa parte
+// TODO manca questa parte: spiegare quali sono le operazioni messe a disposizione dell'utente

-The file system is implemented as a key value map of type <string, DistributedFile> with the following operations:
+The file system is implemented as a key value map of type (string, file) with the following operations:

 - **get**(key) to retrieve a file from the system;
 - **put**(key) to store a file in the system;
 - **delete**(key) to remove a file in the system;
 - **getAll**() to retrieve all the files stored in a random node;

+The operations provided by the client are:

+- ****
+- bb
+- c
+- d
+- e
+- f

 ## User Guide